History of Panama (1977–present)

-The 1977 treaties and associated agreements
+1977 treaties and associated agreements

 On September 7, 1977, Carter and Torrijos met in Washington to sign the treaties in a ceremony that also was attended by representatives of twenty-six other nations of the Western Hemisphere.
 The Panama Canal Treaty, the major document, abrogated the 1903 treaty and all other previous bilateral agreements concerning the canal.
 The treaty was to enter into force six months after the exchange of instruments of ratification and to expire at noon on December 31, 1999.
 The Panama Canal Company and the Canal Zone government would cease to operate and Panama would assume complete legal jurisdiction over the former Canal Zone immediately, although the United States would retain jurisdiction over its citizens during a thirty-month transition period.
 Panama would grant the United States rights to operate, maintain, and manage the canal through a new United States government agency, the Panama Canal Commission.
 The commission would be supervised by a board of five members from the United States and four from Panama; the ratio was fixed for the duration of the treaty.
 The commission would have a United States administrator and Panamanian deputy administrator until January 1, 1990, when the nationalities of these two positions would be reversed.
 Panamanian nationals would constitute a growing number of commission employees in preparation for their assumption of full responsibility in 2000.
 Another binational body, the Panama Canal Consultative Committee, was created to advise the respective governments on policy matters affecting the canal's operation.

 Article IV of the treaty related to the protection and defense of the canal and mandated both nations to participate in that effort, though the United States was to hold the primary responsibility during the life of the treaty.
 The Combined Board, composed of an equal number of senior military representatives from each country, was established and its members charged with consulting their respective governments on matters relating to protection and defense of the canal.
 Guidelines for employment within the Panama Canal Commission were set forth in Article X, which stipulated that the United States would establish a training program to ensure that an increasing number of Panamanian nationals acquired the skills needed to operate and maintain the canal.
 By 1982 the number of United States employees of the commission was to be at least 20 percent lower than the number working for the Panama Canal Company in 1977.
 Both nations pledged to assist their own nationals who lost jobs because of the new arrangements in finding employment.
 The right to collective bargaining and affiliation with international labor organizations by commission employees was guaranteed.